SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sucrit Patil

 Okay.
-And my second question is to Mr. Mr. Sanjay.
-With strong capital adequacy and a growing nbsp.
-How are you planning to sustain margins while managing funding cost and credit risk?
+And my second question is to Mr. Sanjay.
+With strong capital adequacy and a growing NBFC footprint, how are you planning to sustain margins while managing funding cost and credit risk?
 Looking ahead, what is your framework for balancing operating levers, disciplined capital allocation and compliance to drive ROE in the long term?
+Perfect.
+Yeah.
+Thank you.

 Vinay Gupta